rsaavedraf/checkmate-in-x/README.md

 | Mate-in-3b |        |         |         |
 | ....       |        |         |         |

-## Update 2022-12-04:
+## Update 2022-12-07:
-The python script is working well and almost done now.
+* Support castle moves done!
-Only pending tasks for it:
+Pending tasks:
-- Support castle moves
+- Include filtering heuristic (-> deeper depths more tractable)
 - Write up usage/help for the script
 - Change recursive scheme to iterative (this will likely be convenient for a multithreaded rewrite)